HeenaBegum/Google-Data-analytics-Bella-Beat-case-study/README.md

 The bar graph shows that there is a jump on Saturday: user spent LESS time in sedentary minutes and take MORE steps.
 Users are out and about on Saturday.

+Sudden spike in the bar shows, On Saturday people are very active and take more steps

 ![image](https://github.com/HeenaBegum/Google-Data-analytics-Bella-Beat-case-study/blob/blogheena/veryactive.png)

 ![image](https://github.com/HeenaBegum/Google-Data-analytics-Bella-Beat-case-study/blob/blogheena/totalsteps.png)